camptocamp/charts-gs/geoserver-datadir-sync/README.md

 ### "ERROR: WEBHOOK_URL is not configured"

-Webhook is required for continuous sync.
-Set `webhook.url` in your values.
+Webhook is optional for continuous sync notifications.
+Set `webhook.url` in your values if you want monitoring notifications.
+The container will work without webhook configuration.

 ### "Manual intervention required"